promises-aplus/promises-spec/README.md

 1. If either `onFulfilled` or `onRejected` returns a value, `promise2` must be fulfilled with that value.
 1. If either `onFulfilled` or `onRejected` throws an exception, `promise2` must be rejected with the thrown exception as the reason.
 1. If either `onFulfilled` or `onRejected` returns a promise (call it `returnedPromise`), `promise2` must be placed into the same state as `returnedPromise`:
-    1. If `returnedPromise` is fulfilled, `promise2` must be fulfilled with the same value.
-    1. If `returnedPromise` is rejected, `promise2` must be rejected with the same reason.
-    1. If `returnedPromise` is pending, `promise2` must also be pending.
+    1. If `returnedPromise` is pending, `promise2` must remain pending until `returnedPromise` is fulfilled or rejected.
-        1. If `returnedPromise` transitions to fulfilled, `promise2` must be fulfilled with `returnedPromise`'s fulfillment value.
+    1. If/when `returnedPromise` is fulfilled, `promise2` must be fulfilled with the same value.
-        1. If `returnedPromise` transitions to rejected, `promise2` must be rejected with `returnedPromise`'s rejection reason.
+    1. If/when `returnedPromise` is rejected, `promise2` must be rejected with the same reason.
-1. If `onFulfilled` is not a function and `promise1` is fufilled, `promise2` must be fulfilled with `promise1`'s fulfillment value.
+1. If `onFulfilled` is not a function and `promise1` is fufilled, `promise2` must be fulfilled with the same value.
-1. If `onRejected` is not a function and `promise1` is rejected, `promise2` must be rejected with `promise1`'s rejection reason.
+1. If `onRejected` is not a function and `promise1` is rejected, `promise2` must be rejected with the same reason.

 ## Notes